Charlottesville car attack: Ideology

 According to Weimer, Fields "left school for a while" and became quieter about politics when he came back, until his senior year, when the candidates for the 2016 presidential election were declared.
 Weimer said that Fields supported Donald Trump because of what he perceived were Trump's racial views.
 According to Weimer, Fields supported Trump's Mexico border proposal.
-Weimer said that Fields "admired" the Confederate States of America for their military, though they "never spoke about slavery."
+Weimer said that Fields "admired" the Confederate States of America for their military, though he "never spoke about slavery".
 Weimer said that "the constant presence of the Confederate flag was an ongoing issue" and that an African-American cheerleader was "very uncomfortable having to ride in a parade being carried by a pickup truck with a large Confederate flag sticker".

 Fields reportedly made students feel "unnerved" and "unsafe," and one woman told The New York Times, "On many occasions there were times he would scream obscenities, whether it be about Hitler or racial slurs."
-Fields's roommate on a class trip to Europe in 2015 told the Associated Press that Fields went on the trip only to visit Germany, and referred to it as the Fatherland.
+Keegan McGrath, Fields's roommate on a class trip to Europe in 2015 told the Associated Press that Fields went on the trip only to visit Germany, and referred to it as the Fatherland.
 He could not handle being in a room with Fields after Fields spoke about French people "being lower than us and inferior to us".
 Fields voted in the March 15, 2016, Ohio Republican primary.

 Fields' mother said that he had a pet cat, and that she was taking care of it during the rally.
 She did not know that her son was attending a white supremacist rally; instead, she thought that he was attending a Trump rally.
 She told him "to be careful, and if they're going to rally to make sure he's doing it peacefully".
 She said that she "would be surprised if her son's views were so far right that he would attend a white supremacist rally" and that he had an African-American friend.
 She told the Toledo Blade that she had not spoken with her son about his political views.
 Fields's Facebook page included memes and symbols associated with the far right.
 At the Unite the Right rally, the morning of the attack, Fields was seen wielding a Vanguard America shield.
 Vanguard America, a neo-Nazi organization, stated that it was not associated with Fields.